Business

 Accountant & Registered Tax Agent

-As a small business owner, you’ll likely need equipment, whether it’s tools, vehicles, or office technology.
+As a small business owner, you'll likely need to purchase equipment at some point, whether it's tools, vehicles, or office technology.
 But should you lease or buy?
-Both options have pros and cons, and the right choice depends on your business’s needs and finances.
-Let’s break it down.
+For many businesses, the right option comes down to cost, flexibility and the impact on business cash flow.

 Full ownership: Once you pay for the equipment, it's yours.
 You don't have to worry about ongoing lease payments or returning the equipment at the end of a contract.
 This may be especially beneficial for assets that have a long lifespan and won't need frequent upgrades.
 Ownership also means you aren't locked into any leasing agreements, which can sometimes come with limitations or unexpected fees.

-Long-term savings: Over time, buying is usually cheaper than leasing.
-However, it’s important to weigh up the opportunity cost of the upfront capital outlay involved in the purchase of your equipment.
+Long-term savings: Over time, buying is usually cheaper than leasing, particularly if you plan to keep the equipment for its full useful life.
+But paying the full cost upfront, or even a large lump sum, can affect available cash and working capital.
+It's important to weigh up the opportunity cost of the upfront capital outlay involved in the purchase of your equipment.
 Could that capital be better spent elsewhere?
-Or maybe you need to use asset finance to purchase your equipment, which essentially adds to the cost through the loan used.
-While outright purchasing eliminates ongoing lease expenses, financing the purchase with a loan means considering interest costs and repayment terms.
+Or maybe you need to use equipment finance to make the purchase, which essentially adds to the cost through the loan used.
+While outright purchasing eliminates ongoing lease expenses, financing the purchase with a business equipment loan means considering interest costs and repayment terms.

-Tax benefits: You can claim depreciation and other deductions like loan interest on purchased assets.
+Tax benefits: If the asset is used for business purposes, you may be able to claim depreciation and other tax deductions, depending on how the equipment is financed and used.
 This helps to reduce your overall tax liability.
 The Australian Taxation Office (ATO) provides deductions for business asset depreciation, and under certain schemes, small businesses may be eligible for immediate write-offs.
-However, tax benefits vary depending on the asset’s value, how long you keep it, and how it’s used within your business.
+However, tax benefits vary depending on the asset's value, how long you keep it, and how it's used within your business.

 No restrictions: You can modify, upgrade, or sell the equipment whenever you want.
 Unlike leasing, where contracts may limit how you use the asset, buying allows for complete flexibility.
 If you need to upgrade, for example, you're free to sell and reinvest the money into an upgrade.

 Higher upfront costs: Buying equipment requires a large initial investment, which may strain cash flow and eat into your working capital.
-Getting a loan for equipment might make sense, reducing the initial outlay, however, a loan will come with interest.
+Getting a loan for equipment might make sense in reducing the initial outlay, however, a loan will come with interest.
+The total cost will depend on the loan term, interest rates, whether there is a balloon payment, and whether the lender takes a security interest over the asset.
+Over a longer term, you may end up paying more interest, especially in periods of high interest rates.

 Depreciation: Equipment loses value over time, especially vehicles and technology.
 When it comes time to upgrade or sell, it may be worth much less than what you paid.
 While depreciation offers tax benefits, it still may be a financial downside to owning assets.